Chloricmass80/RobloxCLITester/README.md

 # Writing a Test:
 You can find the same explanation under the "Tests.luau" file itself, but I'll put it here as well and explain some things.

+To create a test, you don't have to ever touch `test_handler.py`.
+Everything is accessible through Tests.luau, you shouldn't need to touch the Python file unless you want to change how things are formatted or more advanced things.

 Here is an example test structure for reference:

 ```lua